fosskers/aura/book/src/usage.md

 > **💡 Did you know?** Aura has a manpage with every flag explained in detail.
 > Check it out in your terminal with `man aura`.

+> **❗ Attention:** As of the 4.x series, `sudo` is no longer necessary when
+> running Aura.
+When escalated privileges are required, Aura will automatically
+> prompt you.

 ## Pacman Commands

 First and foremost, Aura is compatible with `pacman`.
 This gives us access to